What we do

 Canterbury – active

-The above list will be updated as each region becomes ready to send alerts.
-For an update on when your region might be using the Hazard App as an alerting tool, please contact the Civil Defence group through your local city/district council.
+For any updates on when your region might be using the Hazard App as an alerting tool, please contact the Civil Defence group through your local city/district council.

 'I am safe' messages

 Use the Hazard App to send your own ‘I am safe’ message with your current location to your friends, family and social media accounts following an emergency.
 The app is designed to operate in large-scale emergencies when communication networks are under pressure.

 Some handy tools included in the Hazard App are an in-built torch, strobe light and audible alarm.

 If you wish to promote the app to your networks and encourage uptake of the app to help in emergencies, go to the Hazard App marketing assets page for online banners, FAQs, etc.